Altra

 First off is the FloatRun Harness:

 After studying and constantly teaching running technique for 20+ years now, I’ve come to the conclusion that teaching isn’t enough.
 Efficient, low impact running form needs to “hard wired” in via muscle memory…i.e. practiced the right way constantly for 6 weeks or so until it becomes hard wired in.
 This takes me back to Dr. Tom Miller (Author of Programmed to Run—highly recommended) teaching me good running form at age 8 and giving me a modified rubber band to keep my elbows back/arms in the right place/posture where it should be, etc. The FloatRun Harness is my updated take on this contraption, and I firmly believe it is the quickest and most effective way to permanently learn fun, efficient, soft running technique!
-The FloatRun Harness will be available for $4.99 in the next 6-8 weeks.
-Fill out my contact form to get a discount and be notified when they come available.
+The FloatRun Harness will be is available now for $11.99 sometime early summer.
+Use code GOLDEN20 to get 20% off on the P.R.
+Gear Website.

 Next are Bridge Soles, which in addition to being a great tool for many common foot problems like Forefoot/Neuroma pain, Plantar Fasciosis, and Achilles issues—are also amazing for being the most effective tool to transition from traditional shoes to more natural shoes.